lcrocker/ojpoker/README.md

 the scope of this project.
 I am using Rust/Cargo 1.80.0.
 Finally, I use Deno 1.46.3 (TypeScript 5.5.2) for utility scripts.
-It has all the power of TypeScript without the cruft of NodeJS.
 I strongly recommend it for general-purpose scripting.

 The Dart code (in the `dart` directory) serves as a "reference" implementation